Page Link blogbanner

 Socratic questioning is a tool that nurse educators can use quickly in all nursing settings to elicit critical thinking skills in students to develop their nursing practice.

-Nurse educators need to be proactive in considering the NGN when preparing teaching practices as we enter a new era of nursing.
+Nurse educators need to be proactive when preparing teaching practices as we enter a new era of nursing.
 Nursing autonomy is at the forefront of today’s society.
-Nurse educators need to ensure graduates can successfully pass the new version of the NCLEX and enter the nursing profession prepared to utilize the nursing process, protect the public, and achieve superior outcomes by giving safe, competent care.
+Nurse educators need to ensure graduates can pass the NCLEX in its new format and enter the nursing profession prepared to utilize the nursing process, protect the public, and achieve superior outcomes by giving safe, competent care.
 To do this, nurse educators must use these effective teaching strategies that focus on clinical judgment to actively engage students in learning activities in the classroom, simulation, and clinical settings.

-Authors: Ariel Wright, DNP, MS, RN, CNE, CNECL, CHSE; Lanette Stuckey, PH.D., MSN, RN, CNE, CMSRN, CNECL, NEA-BC, CHSE; and Eleni Key, MSN-ED, RN, were educators at Lakeview College of Nursing (Danville, Ill.) at the time that they developed a poster — “Teaching excellence program” — on which this article is based.
-The researchers presented that poster virtually at the October 2021 National Nurse Educator Summit.
+About the Authors: Ariel Wright, DNP, MS, RN, CNE, CNECL, CHSE; Lanette Stuckey, PH.D., MSN, RN, CNE, CMSRN, CNECL, NEA-BC, CHSE; and Eleni Key, MSN-ED, RN, were educators at Lakeview College of Nursing (Danville, Ill.) at the time they developed the poster presentation “Teaching Excellence Program” for the 2021 National Nurse Educator Summit.
+This article is based on that poster.

 Dr. Ariel Wright